CliMA/GriddingMachine.jl/docs/src/API.md

-## Datasets for Clima Look-Up-Table
+## Datasets for CliMA Look-Up-Table

 All data are stored in a general structure, but they are catergorized to
     different data types.
 The general data structure is